Answers to the Most Common Questions About Emergency Facility Services

 Do I need to make an appointment?

 You do not need to make an appointment for emergency medical care.
-We treat our patients in San Angelo in their time of need 24 hours a day, 7 hours a week, 365 days a year.
+We are open to serve the emergency care needs of San Angelo and the Concho Valley 24 hours a day, 7 days a week, 365 days a year, including holidays.

 How much is a visit at Concho Valley ER?